isabelrobleda/project1-game/README.md

 # Project 1 Ironhack: Spitting Llama!

-# project1-game

-# Description
+## Description

-OOP game built with web technologies (html, css, javascript) and using DOM manipulation
+OOP game built with web technologies (html, css, javascript) and using DOM manipulation.
+It is a shooting game where you have a llama as a player, its spits as bullets, and CSS logos as targets.
+Functionalities:
+- Llama player that can move up and down the board
+- Its spits are setup in a time interval
+- The targets are also set up in a time interval where they can appear and dissapear three seconds later, anywhere in the screen
+- If the spits get the targets before they dissapear, then the user will have a counter on top to measure the amount of targets hit

 ## How to play